 A little about me: I was born and raised in Ogden, Utah and received my BA in physics and philosophy at Utah State University.
 I later went to Texas A&M and received my MA in philosophy.
-From there, I received my PhD at Marquette University.
-Currently, I’m an assistant professor (LTA) at Dalhousie University.
-Anything else?
-Just ask.
-I’m always happy to discuss.
+From there, I received my PhD in philosophy at Marquette University.
+I am currently an adjunct professor at Salt Lake Community College.

 If you would like to contact me, you may email me at email@example.com.

 I must first congratulate you on your name.
 I think it is almost as good as mine…but not quite.

 And as you are a namesake, I wholeheartedly agree with all your views

 Shawn..
 It is awesome to see you are still contributing to your blog.
 Your class was awesome last semester.
 Deffinatly one of my favorites.
 If not my favorite so far of my collegiate experience.
 My email is firstname.lastname@example.org if you would like to stay in touch.
 Til then I will be reading and commenting on your blog..

 Also shows up on my other work computer, which has a State of Utah filter and tracking system.
 I probably shouldn’t have checked at work. haha

 I happened to stumble upon your site while doing some research on Albert Camus’ book “The Rebel” and I just wanted to say that I find your site very interesting.

 It’s nice to hear.
 I’m hoping to get back to the blogging world, but school has been keeping me busy.
 Sometime though…

 Same here, school keeps me so busy I hardly have time to do much else.
 I tried to finish my own blog/photography site, but I just can’t find the time to get to it.